MolBIFFM/diana/README.md

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks to contextualize differential post-translational modification, combining submitted mass spectrometry data with publicly accessible protein-protein interactions as well as protein annotation.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks to contextualize measured differential post-translational modification, integrating submitted mass spectrometry data with publicly accessible protein-protein interactions as well as protein annotation.

-The enrichment of Gene Ontology terms and Reactome pathways by proteins associated with distinctive measurements or proteins representing individual densely interacting portions of these protein-protein interaction networks can be assessed as well as the representation of relatively large measurements within these portions.
+The enrichment of Gene Ontology terms and Reactome pathways by proteins associated with distinctive measurements or sets of proteins representing individual densely interacting portions of the obtained protein-protein interaction networks can be assessed statistically as well as the distribution of measurements across these portions.

 Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the proteins submitted, can be generated along